Valouzzzz/Connect_Four_counter/README.md

 # Connect Four (Puissance 4)

 This is a simple terminal-based Connect Four game written in Python.
 The game allows two players to take turns dropping colored discs into a 6x7 grid, and the first to connect four discs in a row — vertically, horizontally, or diagonally — wins!
+The Python script allows you to play against an AI based on the minimax algorithm.
+(The AI ​​responds in French)

 ## 📁 File